CryptozombiesHQ/cryptozombie-lessons/3/08-functionmodifiers.md

 You can see here that the `olderThan` modifier takes arguments just like a function does.
 And that the `driveCar` function passes these arguments to the modifier.

-Let's try making our own `modifier`.
-We can use the zombie's `level` property to restrict access to features unless a zombie is above a certain level.
+Let's try making our own `modifier` that uses the zombie `level` property to restrict access to special abilities.

 ## Put it to the test